 - Let them choose what they want to wear out of the items you brought and don’t worry about matching – It’s time to be FReeeee and it shouldn’t matter when you’re camping what your kids wear!
 It’s time to throw out all the rules about matching and let them go wild!

 - Have them bring their favorite blanket or animal – nights away from home can be scary, let them bring their “comfort item” camping.
 You can always throw it into the washing machine when you get home if it gets a bit dirty….or buy a smaller version to bring along with you on the trip.

 - If you have a few kids who are a bit older you can let them sleep in their own tent – Novel idea but seriously they will have a lot more fun and you and your spouse get some alone time in another tent (my kids love this).

-- Bring foods they like and try some easy camping recipes while you’re there – Number one though is bring lots of snacks!!
+- Bring foods they like and try some easy camping recipes while you’re there – Number one though is bring lots of snacks and hiking meals!!
 This is another thing to not worry about when you’re camping with kids…let them eat or graze throughout the day and don’t monitor what they’re eating as closely as when you’re at home, it’s about run remember!!
 Peanut butter and jelly sandwiches are totally acceptable for dinner, and lunch, and breakfast if they want.

 Here are things to pack for camping and you can print it out free here:

 Over the years (and a few trips where we forgot a lot of things we needed) we have found items that have made the kids happier,,,,, and our time more pleasant.